From Agent Simulation to Social Simulator: A Comprehensive Review (Part 2)

 \begin{enumerate} \item RQ1: Can emergent phenomena be observed within the system? \item RQ2: Can we intervene to identify the key influencing factors of the system? \item RQ3: Can we uncover the underlying mechanisms behind the emergence to explain social dynamics through simulation? \end{enumerate}

-All experiments were conducted using a locally deployed DeepSeek-R1-Distill-Qwen-32B-FP8-Dynamic large language model (LLM), with the temperature parameter set to 0 to ensure repeatability.
+All experiments were conducted using a locally deployed DeepSeek-R1-Distill-Qwen-32B-FP8-Dynamic LLM, with the temperature parameter set to 0 to ensure repeatability.
 The experimental environment consists of a multi-agent system comprising five agent types: merchants, delivery riders, customers, government, and platform.
 For this study, we instantiated 100 rider agents.

 The physical environment is a grid-based virtual map simulating a city with 10 commercial zones.
 Each rider agent’s reward function is designed to balance multiple objectives: minimizing working time, maximizing completed orders, and reducing labor costs.
 These objectives are weighted differently among riders to reflect varying decision-making priorities.